5 transferable skills you learn in a waiting staff job

 5 transferable skills you learn in a waiting job

-There's more to being a waiting staff than simply delivering orders.
+There's more to being a waiting staff than simply taking orders and delivering food.
 To truly serve up success, you need to have a wide range of skills – but the good news is that you can learn each of these on the job.

 We couldn’t deliver the service that we do without our waiters and waitresses, so you could say they bring a lot to the table.
 But what do you gain in a role like this?
 We’re going to bring you the top five transferable skills you learn in a waiting staff job.